isocann/laboratoryStudies/README.md

-# laboratoryStudies
+# Global Land Temperatures

-I will upload my studies on the laboratory exercises given to improve ourselves in my Data Science & Engineering master program
+Tackling the task with tabular input data, learning how to handle anomalies in the data, missing values and more.